-Meet the migration PhD researchers, GTAs and MRes students
+Meet our migration PhD researchers, GTAs and MRes students:

 Din is a first year Creative Writing PhD student whose research investigates the juncture between the short story cycle form and migrant writing.
 It explores how the possibilities presented in the dichotomies of the form are effectively utilised by writers engaging with postcolonial trauma theory.

 Ellen Liptrot: The Educational Experiences of Asylum-Seeking and Refugee Children in the Northwest of England

 Ellen Liptrot’s current research aims to further identify the barriers to learning for refugee children through a comparative study within educational settings.
 She is also aiming to consider how wider contexts and current trends call for social and racial equality and influence both policy and practice.